simp/pupmod-simp-simp/REFERENCE.md

 **NOTE: THIS IS A [PRIVATE](https://github.com/puppetlabs/puppetlabs-stdlib#assert_private) CLASS**

-This class provides the basis of what a native SIMP system should be.
+be.
 It is expected that users may deviate from this configuration over time, but this should be an effective starting place.

 #### Parameters